-PRECEEDING\RECORDS\ALLOCATED Because of the type of variable, records preceding the range of records being allocated were automatically allocated as well.

-[Informational]

-READ\ONLY\DISTRIBUTION Your CDF distribution has been built to allow only read access to access.
-[Error]

-CDFs.
-Check with your system manager if you require write

-READ\ONLY\MODE The CDF is in read-only mode - modifications are not allowed.

-[Error]

-SCRATCH\CREATE\ERROR Cannot create a scratch file - error from file system.
+NO WRITE ACCESS Write access is not allowed on the CDF file(s).
+Make sure that the CDF file(s) have the proper file system privileges and ownership.
+[Error] Named CDF is corrupted or not actually a CDF.
+This can also NOT A CDF occur if an older CDF distribution is being used to read a CDF created by a more recent CDF distribution.
+Contact CDF User Support if you are sure that the specified file is a CDF that should be readable by the CDF distribution being used.
+CDF is backward compatible but not forward compatible.
+[Error] PRECEEDING RECORDS ALLOCATED Because of the type of variable, records preceding the range of records being allocated were automatically allocated as well.
+[Informational] READ ONLY DISTRIBUTION Your CDF distribution has been built to allow only read access to CDFs.
+Check with your system manager if you require write access.
+[Error] READ_ONLY_MODE The CDF is in read-only mode - modifications are not allowed.
+[Error] SCRATCH CREATE ERROR Cannot create a scratch file - error from file system.
 If a scratch directory has been specified, ensure that it is writable.
-[Error]

-SCRATCH\DELETE\ERROR Cannot delete a scratch file - error from file system.
-[Error]

-SCRATCH\READ\ERROR Cannot read from a scratch file - error from file system.
-[Error]

-SCRATCH\WRITE\ERROR Cannot write to a scratch file - error from file system.
-[Error]

-SINGLE\FILE\FORMAT The specified operation is not applicable to CDFs with the singlefile format.
+[Error] SCRATCH DELETE ERROR Cannot delete a scratch file - error from file system.
+[Error] SCRATCH READ ERROR Cannot read from a scratch file - error from file system.
+[Error] Cannot write to a scratch file - error from file system.
+[Error] SCRATCH WRITE ERROR SINGLE_FILE_FORMAT The specified operation is not applicable to CDFs with the singlefile format.
 For example, it does not make sense to close a variable in a single-file CDF.
-[Informational]

-SOME\ALREADY\ALLOCATED Some of the records being allocated were already allocated.

-[Informational]

-TOO\MANY\PARMS A type of sparse arrays or compression was encountered having too many parameters.
+[Informational] Some of the records being allocated were already allocated.
+SOME ALREADY ALLOCATED [Informational] TOO MANY PARMS A type of sparse arrays or compression was encountered having too many parameters.
 This could be causes by a corrupted CDF or if the CDF was created/modified by a CDF distribution more recent than the one being used.
-[Error]

-TOO\MANY\VARS A multi-file CDF on a PC may contain only a limited number of variables because of the 8.3 file naming convention of MS-DOS.
+[Error] TOO_MANY_VARS A multi-file CDF on a PC may contain only a limited number of variables because of the 8.3 file naming convention of MS-DOS.
 This consists of 100 rVariables and 100 zVariables.
-[Error]

-UNKNOWN COMPRESSION An unknown type of compression was specified or encountered.

-[Error]

-UNKNOWN SPARSENESS An unknown type of sparseness was specified or encountered.
+[Error] UNKNOWN COMPRESSION An unknown type of compression was specified or encountered.
+[Error] UNKNOWN SPARSENESS An unknown type of sparseness was specified or encountered.
+[Error] UNSUPPORTED OPERATION The attempted operation is not supported at this time.
+[Error] VAR ALREADY CLOSED The specified variable is already closed.

-[Error]

-UNSUPPORTED\OPERATION The attempted operation is not supported at this time.
-[Error]

-VAR\ALREADY\CLOSED The specified variable is already closed.
 [Informational]

-VAR\CLOSE\ERROR Error detected while trying to close variable file.
+VAR CLOSE ERROR Error detected while trying to close variable file.
 Check that sufficient disk space exists for the variable file and that it has not been corrupted.
-[Error]

-VAR\CREATE\ERROR

-An error occurred while creating a variable file in a multi-file CDF.
+[Error] An error occurred while creating a variable file in a multi-file VAR CREATE ERROR CDF.
 Check that a file quota has not been reached.
-[Error]

-VAR\DELETE\ERROR

-An error occurred while deleting a variable file in a multi-file CDF.
+[Error] VAR DELETE ERROR An error occurred while deleting a variable file in a multi-file CDF.
 Check that sufficient privilege exist to delete the CDF files.
-[Error]

-VAR\EXISTS

-Named variable already exists - cannot create or rename.
-Each variable in a CDF must have a unique name (rVariables and zVariables can not share names).
+[Error] Named variable already exists - cannot create or rename.
+Each VAR EXISTS variable in a CDF must have a unique name (rVariables and zVariables can not share names).
 Note that trailing blanks are ignored by the CDF library when comparing variable names.
-[Error]

-VAR\NAME\TRUNC Variable name truncated to CDF VAR NAME LEN characters.
+[Error] VAR NAME TRUNC Variable name truncated to CDF VAR NAME LEN characters.
 The variable was created but with a truncated name.
-[Warning]

-VAR\OPEN\ERROR

-An error occurred while opening variable file.
-Check that sufficient privilege exists to open the variable file.
+[Warning] An error occurred while opening variable file.
+Check that VAR OPEN ERROR sufficient privilege exists to open the variable file.
 Also make sure that the associated variable file exists.
+[Error] VAR_READ_ERROR Failed to read variable as requested - error from file system.
+Check that the associated file is not corrupted.
 [Error]